HuanglabPurdue/INSPR/README.md

 **INSPR 1.2**: Add 2D Gaussian fitting option for 2D localization.
 * Note: Current 2D localization only provides GPU version.
 If the user chooses this option, please select ‘Run GPU’ checkbox.

+**INSPR 1.3**: Add the usage information for mouseover events, update GUI interface and related functions, and fix some bugs.

 # Acknowledgements